 What are the full cost considerations of a portable water filter and purifier?

 Not only is there the initial cost of the system to consider, but you must also take ongoing maintenance costs into account.
 A Guzzle H2O system might seem like a larger upfront expense, but the only ongoing maintenance costs are the replaceable carbon block filter, which lasts up to 1000 gallons per cartridge.
-If you’re using the system in a particularly silty or sandy area, then you may have to replace the cartridge more frequently, but at $15.00 per cartridge, that is a fairly minimal expense.
+If you’re using the system in a particularly silty or sandy area, then you may have to replace the cartridge more frequently, but at less than $20 each, they are a fairly minimal expense.

 Additionally, you can provide clean drinking water for your entire group from a single system.